Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor: Geometric miscellanea

 \sssec{Proof of (2)} Let $\lambda\in \Lambda_{G,P}$.
 Let $\wt{\Gr}_{P,I}^\lambda$ be the inverse image of $\wt{\Bun}_P^{-\lambda}$ along the map $\wt{\Gr}_{P,I}\to \wt{\Bun}_P$.
 Consider the composition $\wt{\Gr}_{P,I}^\lambda\to \wt{\Bun}_P^{-\lambda}\mt_{\BunG} \GrGI\to \GrGI$.
 By \cite[Proposition 1.3.6]{braverman2002geometric} and Lemma \ref{lem-compactification-GrPI}(2), this map is schematic and proper.
 Hence we have a factorization of $\mbp_I^{+,\lambda}$:

-such that the first map is a schematic open embedding (by Lemma \ref{lem-compactification-GrPI}(1)) and the second map is schematic and proper.
+such that the first map is an open embedding (by Lemma \ref{lem-compactification-GrPI}(1)) and the second map is schematic and proper.
 Let $S$ be any finite type affine test scheme over $\GrGI$.
 Consider the chain

 By the previous discussion, $S_1\to S_2$ is an open embedding while $S_2\to S$ is proper.
 Consider the open subset $V:=S-g(S_2-S_1)$ of $S$.
 We claim\footnote{In fact, $\wt{\Gr}_{P,I}$ is designed to make this claim correct.
 Also, the similar claim for the bigger compactification $\wt{\Bun}_P\mt_{\BunG} \GrGI$ is false.} the map $g\circ f$ factors through $V$.